syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PlaceAndDragRadialMenu.md

 # Placing and dragging RadialMenu

-You can place radial menu anywhere on its parent layout, and drag it with in the parent layout.
+You can place the radial menu anywhere on its parent layout, and drag it with in the parent layout.

 ## Dragging RadialMenu

-You can enable/disable dragging using the [IsDragEnabled](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~IsDragEnabled.html) property.
+You can enable or disable dragging using the [IsDragEnabled](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~IsDragEnabled.html) property.

 {% tabs %}
 {% highlight c# %}